MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-the-phone-numbers-included-on-invites-in-teams.md

   - Audio Conferencing
   - seo-marvel-mar2020

-description: Follow these steps to create a default telephone number for callers to join a Microsoft Teams meeting.
+description: Follow these steps to create a default phone number for callers to join a Microsoft Teams meeting.
 ---

 # Set the phone numbers included on invites in Microsoft Teams